symolonw/MISR_CNN/README.md

 ### Dependencies

-!pip install torchviz
+!pip install torchviz \

-!pip install graphviz
+!pip install graphviz \

-!pip install torchview
+!pip install torchview \
 !pip install torchinfo

+### Test
+1. Clone this github repo
+2. Upload misr_cnn.ipynb file to Google drvie and open with Google Colabratory
+3. Load one of the provided pre-trained models (*.pth)
+4. Create Allimages folder and upload your low-res test images
+5. Results will be in ./output folder